Once a noble invention designed to

 Autocorrect: “Can’t wait to see you tonight, bathtub.”

 Congratulations.
 You are now a psychopath.
-There is no recovering from this.
-Even worse:
+There is no

 • “Hey babe” → “Hey bank” (Are you in love, or in debt?)

-• “Hey babe” → “Hey Baby Yoda” (Unclear, but certainly a vibe.)
+• “Hey babe” → “Hey Baby Yoda” (Unclear, but certainly a

-• “Sending love” → “Sending lice.”
+• “Sending love” → “Sending lice”

-• “Can’t wait to see you” → “Can’t want to sue you.”
+• “Can’t wait to see you” → “Can’t wait to sue you”

-Autocorrect’s appetite for destruction is especially brutal in moments of grief.
+in moments of grief.
 A friend has suffered a terrible loss.
-You carefully compose a message of sympathy:
+You carefully

 “I’m so sorry for your loss.
-Let me know if you need anything.”
+Let me know if you need

 Autocorrect: “I’m so sorry for your boss.
-Let me know if you need anything.”
+Let me know if you

-Now, instead of offering comfort, you appear to be mourning the fate of corporate leadership.
+Now, instead of offering comfort, you appear to be mourning

 Then there’s damage control.
 You’ve made a mistake.
-You need to apologise.
-You type:
+You need

 • “Please forgive me.” → “Please forget me.”
 (Devastating.)

 • “I didn’t mean to hurt you.” → “I didn’t meme to hurt you.”
-(Sure, blame it on the internet culture.)

-And at its most malevolent, autocorrect strikes when you’re sending a spicy text.
-You write:
+And at its most malevolent, autocorrect strikes when you’re

 “Can’t wait to kiss you all over.”